pyOpenSci/lessons/github-git/pull-request.md

 ## Close a Pull Request

-If you're not ready to submit, you can close a PR anytime via the **Close pull request** button.
+You can close a PR anytime via the **Close pull request** button if you're not ready to submit.
 You can reopen it later if needed.

 ## Who Can Merge a Pull Request?